apache/nuttx/README.txt

     other, incompatible C library distribution (such as newlib).
 Those tools will have incorporated the incompatible C library header files as part of the toolchain.
-These incompatible header files must *not* be used with NuttX because the will conflict with definitions in the NuttX built-in C-Library.
+These incompatible header files must *not* be used with NuttX because they will conflict with definitions in the NuttX built-in C-Library.
 For such toolchains that include header files from a foreign C-Library, NuttX must be compiled without using the standard header files that are distributed with your toolchain.